David-Carlson/David-Carlson.github.io/_wip/black.md

 XYZ is somewhat analogous to how the cones in human eyes work, called the
 <a href="https://en.wikipedia.org/wiki/LMS_color_space">LMS Color Space</a>.
 Changing from XYZ to RGB is a simple coordinate change which can be done with matrices.

+## Show me the money
+Finally, after implementing all this magic, we allowed any object in our ray tracer to have a temperature and our corresponding black-body shader.
+Here are the initial results:
+{% include image-grid.html image-set=page.scale class="col=xs-12"}
+As you can see, each sphere has the correct hue as they increase in temperature.

 <!-- TODO ADD an inline link include -->